a marvel” – CutCommon

 Rachel Shaw is a true musical chameleon, who enjoys a prolific career across several ensembles and genres.

-A passionate orchestral performer, Rachel currently holds the position of Tutti Horn with Orchestra Victoria, and in 2018 will complete a contract with the Melbourne Symphony Orchestra.
-Rachel’s extensive orchestral experience has also seen her undertake a trial as Principal Horn with the New Zealand Symphony Orchestra, and Tutti Horn contracts with the Melbourne Symphony Orchestra and the Sydney Symphony Orchestra.
+A passionate orchestral performer, Rachel currently holds the position of Tutti Horn with the Melbourne Symphony Orchestra.
+Rachel’s extensive orchestral experience has also seen her undertake Tutti Horn contracts with the Orchestra Victoria and the Sydney Symphony Orchestra.
 Rachel performs casually with the Sydney, Melbourne, West Australian, Tasmanian and New Zealand Symphony Orchestras, and the Melbourne Chamber Orchestra, and has been Associate Principal Horn of the Australian Youth Orchestra, and Principal Horn of the Tasmanian Discovery Orchestra.

 Equally at home in a chamber music setting, Rachel is a founding member of Arcadia Winds—Australia’s leading young wind ensemble, and Musica Viva’s inaugural FutureMakers.
 With Arcadia Winds, Rachel has performed at festivals and venues across Australia.
 Recent highlights for Rachel include performing with the Australian String Quartet at the Perth International Arts Festival, and performing Mozart’s Horn Quintet at the Musica Viva Festival with the Enigma Quartet.
 An energetic advocate for the French Horn, Rachel has also had the privilege of performing alongside Kerry Turner and the American Horn Quartet, and was a finalist in the 42nd International Horn Symposium Competition.